Entrance Exam: Saturday, December 7 at 8:00 a.m.

 Q: How can a student prepare for the high school entrance exam?

 A: The best preparation for the Catholic high school entrance exam is excellent academic preparation in elementary school.
 Some students also may benefit from knowing general test-taking strategies and how to pace themselves while taking a standardized test.
 However, too much emphasis on the entrance exam or test preparation is likely to increase test anxiety and lower his/her test score.
 Test preparation will not raise entrance exam scores beyond a student’s true or actual achievement level.
 Test preparation should be limited to reducing anxiety and becoming familiar with taking a standardized test under timed conditions.
 Be supportive and encourage your child to do his/her best.
 Getting a good night’s rest and eating a healthy breakfast before the entrance exam is important as well.

 Q: Can my child receive testing accommodations for the entrance exam?

-A: For students needing extended time or other testing accommodations, please contact the school’s admission director (Pattie Fuentes: email@example.com).
+A: For students needing extended time or other testing accommodations on the initial test date or a subsequent examination date, please contact the school’s Director of Enrollment, Pattie Fuentes (email@example.com).
 You will be asked to provide appropriate documentation of an IEP/ICEP, 504 Plan or psycho-educational testing in order for your child to qualify for any testing accommodations.
 Each high school may determine which accommodations they are able to provide during the exam as well as set a timeline for the requests.
 Contact Pattie Fuentes at Regina Dominican for more information at firstname.lastname@example.org.